p4wnsolo/p4wnsolo-joyterm/README.md

 ##### p4wnsolo-terminal.py – Adapted from terminal.py in luma.examples
 * Runs the command
 Prints the output onto the OLED screen

-To make the scripts compatible across Kali & Raspberry Pi, I used <a href="https://stackoverflow.com/questions/4028904/what-is-the-correct-cross-platform-way-to-get-the-home-directory-in-python">this code snippet from StackExchange</a>.

 ## 💬 Explanation of Scripts in p4wnsolo-joyterm